SchulzLab/EpiExpress/README.md

 ### 4. Prediction
 #### Run the script by specifying the path to your configuration JSON file:
+ Make sure that you field "out_folder" and "model_folder" correctly on the JSON file.
+ "model_folder" should be the path to the models and min-max files that you have downloaded from Zenodo.
+ "out_folder" should be the path to your input data (the one you created in previous step).
+The final prediction will be stored there too.

 To predict the expression by CRE-RF, run this command:

 ```bash